Mission and Academic Responsibilities

 - A separately constituted and elected Medical Student Council (MSC) or its successor is the governing body for medical students and serves as the liaison between the medical students and all other official Medical School entities.

-- Professionals-in-training are those people who are engaged in postgraduate studies at the Medical School, such as medical residents, fellows, and postdoctoral trainees.
+- Professionals-in-training are those people who are engaged in postgraduate studies at the Medical School, such as medical residents, fellows, and postdoctoral trainees/scholars.

 - The Medical School staff includes academic professionals and administrators, and administrative staff whose appointments are in the Medical School.